marisudris/Design-Patterns-In-PHP/Facade/README.md

 #### Use the Facade pattern when:

 - you want to provide a simple interface to a complex subsystem.
-As subsystems evolve they become gradually more complex.
-Most of the patterns we explore here introduce a lot of smaller classes - the code gets more modular and subsystems - easier to reuse, however it also complicates the communication between a client and the susbsystem.
-A _Facade_ provides a simplified interface for a complex susbsystem.
+As subsystems evolve they gradually become more complex.
+Most of the patterns we explore here introduce a lot of smaller classes - the code gets more modular and subsystems - easier to reuse, howeve, it also complicates the communication between a client and a susbsystem.
+A _Facade_ provides a simplified gateway for a complex susbsystem.
 - you want to layer your subsystems. _Facade_ introduces an entry point to each level of a subsystem.
-Each layer then can communicate with each other via those _Facades_.
+Layer then can communicate with each other via those _Facades_.

 ### General Structure